dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 > "If you're shooting for second place, your strategy is determined by the leaders."

 In strength there is weakness.
-Wherever the learing band is strong, there's an opportunity for a would-be No. 2 brand to turn the tables.
+Wherever the learning band is strong, there's an opportunity for a would-be No. 2 brand to turn the tables.

 The strategy for challenger (No. 2) brands must determine the essence of the leading brand and present the prospect with the opposite.